 Single 120mm fan radiators can be mounted over appropriately sized openings in a variety of cases; conversely, mounting a dual 120mm radiator is considerably more difficult and generally results in placing the radiator 'inverted' at the top, or 'right side up' at the bottom.
 Note that the 'inverted' mounting places the inlet and outlet facing down; this mounting will accumulate air over time.
 Placing the radiator 'right side up' in the case bottom will make the radiator self-purging, but it will gather dust VERY quickly if adjacent to the floor.
-In many situations, mounting a dual 120mm radiator inside a case will require extensive modifications for the air inlet and mounting of the radiator; it should be noted m that case manufacturer growing awareness for water-cooling fosters the release of "liquid-cooling ready" solutions that will greatly facilitate the installation of this kit.
-There is no standard in this respect, and therefore no "formula" for installation; as a result users will simply need to exercise common sense and good judgment.
+In any case, mounting a dual 120mm radiator inside a case will require some extensive case modifications for the air inlet.